Roosevelt High School

 2. Select 6 courses per semester.
 Remember: most core classes are year-long; Primary electives may either be one semester or year-long.
 Be sure to pick different Alternate electives because availability of Primary electives is not guaranteed.

 3. Register for classes.
-Students should note their course requests on the Course Option Worksheet and submit to Roosevelt via mail, email dtmiller@seattleschools.org, or in-person drop off.
+Students should submit their course requests online via their source account by 2/13/26.
+After that date, students should note their course requests on the Course Option Worksheet and submit to Roosevelt via email dtmiller@seattleschools.org, or in-person drop off to rm105.

 Things to keep in mind: